luigifreda/pyslam/README.md

 The simplest way to test the available segmentation models is to run: `test/semantics/test_semantic_segmentation.py`.

-#### Semantic volumetric mapping
+#### Volumetric Semantic mapping

-Semantic volumetric mapping can be performed by setting:
+Volumetric semantic mapping can be performed by setting:
 ```python
 kDoSparseSemanticMappingAndSegmentation=True #  enable sparse mapping and segmentation
 kDoVolumetricIntegration = True # enable volumetric integration
 kVolumetricIntegrationType = "VOXEL_SEMANTIC_PROBABILISTIC_GRID" # use semantic volumetric models like VOXEL_SEMANTIC_PROBABILISTIC_GRID and VOXEL_SEMANTIC_GRID
 ```

+Further information about the volumetric integration models and SW architecture are available [here](cpp/volumetric/README.md).

 ---